tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - [x] Manually confirm that human readable output provided by tabulate looks good and is sane.
 Intentionally not going to automate this other than ability to call it.
 - [x] Confirm can use jq to filter output
 - [x] Confirm can request yaml output

-### API Verification Criteria
+- [ ] associate + dissociate notifications to
+   - [ ] job templates
+   - [ ] projects
+   - [ ] inventory updates
+   - [ ] organizations
+   - [ ] workflow job templates
+- [ ] associate + dissociate credentials to
+   - [ ] job templates
+- [ ] API makes you pass "inputs" dictionary, so we should something nicer
+- [ ] Ensure that providing a private ssh key is a seamless and well documented experience.
+Should not require 12 fingers

+### Pain points to check
+- [ ] hide `--id` on `list` so users dont get confused
+- [ ] for things like `--project` or `--inventory` etc we need to show in the help text `PROJECT ID` not `PROJECT` because what does that mean anyway

 ### Packaging verification criteria

-- [ ] awxkit has same version as awx
+- [x] awxkit has same version as awx (is symlink to awx version)
+- [ ] awxkit tarball will be release artifact on awx github
 - [ ] ansible-tower-cli will have same version as tower: related https://github.com/ansible/awx/pull/4459
 - [ ] ansible-tower-cli has RPM built for rhel7
 - [ ] ansible-tower-cli has RPM built for rhel8
 - [ ] confirm that job that tests rhel8 uses a rhel8 test-runner such that we can verify the CLI runs on python3 when it is the system python.
-Consult @Spredzy about this
 - [ ] confirm that job that tests rhel7.6 uses a rhel7.6 test-runner such that we can verify the CLI runs on python2 when it is the system python.
-Consult @Spredzy about this
 - [ ] confirm that job that tests rhel7.7 uses a rhel7.7 test-runner such that we can verify the CLI runs on python3 when it is the system python.
-Consult @Spredzy about this
+- [ ] confirm that tests delete the `awx` binary available in the tower-qa venv
+- [ ] confirm that we install the rpm for the `ansible-tower-cli` from the right repo (how are we going to pass that info TBD)
+- [ ] Confirm we resolve the dependency issue
 - [ ] anisble-tower-cli has source tarball built for pip install on other distro (hosted at ansible.releases.com)